oxidelinux/oxide/README.md

 What is oxide?
 ==============

-oxide is a debian-linux based operating system for home camputers, oxide focuses on security, compatibility and ease of use
+oxide is a ubuntu-linux based operating system for home camputers, oxide focuses on security, compatibility and ease of use

 oxide uses [kde](https://kde.org/) as an desktop enviornment included with [wine](https://www.winehq.org/) package for windows compatibility layer which allows you to run windows programs on oxide